 To start the analysis, click the icon CJT and choose the function conjoint analysis based on the choice .
 You can then select the data.

 Select the 10 columns of the table of responses completed by individuals as answers.
 Select the three columns of the numbers of choice (without the names of the selections) as a table of choices and select the profile table as profiles (without the names of the profiles).

 In this tutorial, we use the hierarchical Bayesian approach.
 In the option tab, we select the method “Hierarchical Bayes” and we leave all the other values as default.

 Once you click the OK button, the computations are performed and the results are displayed.

-A multinomial logit model derived from a specific conditional logit model is used for estimation.
 The most important results are the utilities and importances.
 They can be found in the first tables.
-We see that the utilities are not individual but related to all individuals.
+Contrary to the classical approach (conditional logit model), the utilities and importances are given individually.

 The main advantage of conjoint analysis is to simulate a market even if the products in the market have not been tested by the individuals.

 In our case, the market for a tea-based beverage is analyzed and we would like to know the impact and market shares associated to a new product.
 This product is a strong iced tea with lemon and no sugar.
 We know that in today's market there are 4 tea-based beverages that have different characteristics, the following table shows the simulated market: